-A16z bets millions on Maven, a platform for cohort-based courses – TechCrunch
+a16z bets millions on Maven, a platform for cohort-based courses – TechCrunch

 Maven, a startup that helps professionals teach cohort-based classes, has raised $20 million in a Series A round led by Andreessen Horowitz.
-The round places A16z general partner Andrew Chen on Maven’s board – and is his latest lead check in a creator-focused company, similarly pouring millions into recent rounds for Clubhouse and Substack.
+The round places a16z general partner Andrew Chen on Maven’s board — and is his latest lead check in a creator-focused company, similarly pouring millions into recent rounds for Clubhouse and Substack.

 The investment comes seven months after Maven, then nameless, left stealth alongside a $4.3 million round led by First Round Capital, and three months after it raised a $750,000 equity crowdfunding round.
 While the company declined to disclose valuation, we do know that it’s a lot of fast cash earmarked toward fueling the same bet: that the future of cohort-based learning is the future of education.

 And if you’re wondering why, I’d tell you it’s two-fold.
-First, the startup has an impressive founding team: Udemy co-founder Gagan Biyani, altMBA co-founder Wes Kao, and early Venmo employee and Socratic co-founder Shreyans Bhansali.
+First, the startup has an impressive founding team: Udemy co-founder Gagan Biyani, altMBA co-founder Wes Kao and early Venmo employee and Socratic co-founder Shreyans Bhansali.

 Second, Maven has some impressive growth to tout, showing its potential.
-Maven’s core product right now is a suite of services that makes it easier to run a cohort-based course, while taking a 10% fee – similar to Substack – from a professional’s revenue.
-In three months after its January launch, four Maven courses earned over $100,000.
+Maven’s core product right now is a suite of services that makes it easier to run a cohort-based course, while taking a 10% fee — similar to Substack — from a professional’s revenue.
+In three months after its January launch, four Maven courses earned more than $100,000.
 To date, over $1 million worth of courses has been sold on Maven.

-With the new capital, Kao tells me that her team is focused on getting instructors to see the value of CBCs.
+With the new capital, Kao tells me her team is focused on getting instructors to see the value of CBCs (cohort-based courses).
 The startup has had over 2,000 people apply to become instructors, and expects to grow from 7 to 100 instructors by end of the year.
 Some of Maven’s investors, including Sahil Lavingia and Li Jin, are instructors on its platform.
 Long-term, the startup sees its competitive differentiation as helping experts who aren’t “conventional instructors” start sharing their knowledge.

 The co-founder teaches a course to all incoming Maven instructors — meta, I know — from deciding to put in a curriculum to understanding course-market fit and building buzz for the course.